ethereum/hive/docs/clients.md

 Some tests require peer-to-peer node information of the client instance.
 The client container must contain an `/enode.sh` script that echoes the enode of the running instance.
-This script is executed by Hive host in order to retrieve the enode URL.
+This script is executed by the Hive host in order to retrieve the enode URL.

 [geth-docker]: ../clients/go-ethereum/Dockerfile
 [oe-genesis-jq]: ../clients/openethereum/mapper.jq